Fed up of doing all the housework yourself? So how do you get the rest of the family to help with the household chores?

 Don't you think?

-Little kids generally love helping mommy so call them, “Mommys Little Helper” and change the word chore to job.
-Job sounds far more important, helping mommy with her jobs gives off a much better vibe than helping mommy with her chores (groan!)
+You can of course, make up a title, make it fun.
+Little kids generally love helping mommy so call them, "Mommy's Little Helper" or whatever lights them up.
+Helping mommy with her jobs gives off a much better vibe than helping mommy with her chores (groan!)

 You are the parent, you know your child the best.
 You know what they can and can't do, what frustrates them and what they find easy.
 Some jobs progress naturally, maybe they start by folding table napkins and towels and progress onto T-shirts or helping in the kitchen by washing veg and eventually they can chop the veg too.